 The MAVRIC Mechanical Team is responsible for the design, manufacture, and testing of all mechanical and electromechanical systems on the rover.
-This includes major subsystems such as the rover’s chassis, suspension, and robotic arm, as well as other considerations like camera mounting.
+This includes major subsystems such as the rover’s chassis, suspension, and robotic arm, as well as other considerations like camera and radio mounting.
 The Mechanical Team also ensures the rover remains under the 50-kilogram mass limit imposed by URC.
-The main goal of Mechanical Team is to create a competition-suitable rover which will be mechanically sound through all of the competition tasks.
+The main goal of the Mechanical Team is to create a competition-suitable rover which will remain mechanically sound through all of the competition tasks.

 All designs are first developed in-house using SolidWorks, a Computer Aided Design software (Figure 1).
 This is a multistage process involving several gate reviews and design revisions.
 Once the design is finalized, manufacturing plans and other necessary files for production are developed.
 The rover (Figure 2) was largely manufactured using equipment on the Iowa State University campus.
 Manual mills, a 4-axis CNC mill, a waterjet, metal band saws, and various other machines were employed.
 Various 3D printers located in the M:2:I Lab were used to create small, complex, durable, and lightweight parts around the rover.
 The manufacturing of the chassis was generously donated by Quality Manufacturing out of Urbandale, Iowa.